koskenni/pytwolc/docs/twdiscov.rst

 Discovering raw two-level rules
 ===============================

-The ``twdiscov.py`` program reads in a set of two-level examples which consist of space-separated pair symbols and the program produces tentative two-level rules for all morphophonemes in the examples or just for a given morphophoneme.
+The ``twdiscov.py`` program reads in a set of two-level examples which consist of space-separated :term:`pair symbols <pair symbol>` and the program produces tentative two-level rules for all :term:`morphophonemes <morphophoneme>` in the examples or just for a given morphophoneme.
 Even when processing raw rules for all morphophonemes, the program proceeds one morphophoneme at a time.

 The method is based on producing positive and negative examples which are specific to one morphophoneme.
 The *positive examples* consist of all examples which contain that morphophoneme.